Printed on Jul 30, 2014 @ 10:20 PM

 You must present your drivers license, passport or other government issued ID to obtain a Marriage License.
 No blood tests or physicals are required.

 Plan on arriving no later than 4:30 p.m. to apply for your marriage license to allow sufficient time for the application process prior to closing.
 We do NOT issue Marriage Licenses through the mail.
-The bride and groom must apply for their Marriage License IN-PERSON.
+Both parties to the couple must apply for their Marriage License IN-PERSON.
 There are NO exceptions.

 Payment must be received at the time of application via check, cash, money order or recognized PIN debit or credit card.